adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

-##  Using the SIMEX Method for Measurement Error Correction in Student Growth Percentiles
+##  The SIMEX Method for Measurement Error Correction in Student Growth Percentiles

 ---